apratimr7/exm_projects/README.md

 # exm_projects
-This contains only some example projects.
-Nothing serious here.
+This repository contains some of my projects.
+I'll keep on updating this repository with all of my different projects.

+## Table of Content:
+1. Leonard Jones Fluid Simulation